 And with your royal exploration coming to a close, a cosy bed in a West End hotel is calling.
 Luckily, we’re in close proximity to a slew of the capital’s finest establishments who will ensure you’ve never felt more at home.

-59. The Ritz - For a memorable getaway, why not extend your celebration to include a stay at world-renowned Royal Warrant Holder, The Ritz?
+60. The Ritz – For a memorable getaway, why not extend your celebration to include a stay at world-renowned Royal Warrant Holder, The Ritz

-60. St James’s Hotel - If you’re looking for 5* service, look no further than St James’s Hotel & Club.
+61. St James’s Hotel – If you’re looking for 5* service, look no further than St James’s Hotel & Club.
 When you stay at this intimate, boutique hotel, expect the sort of refined service that the area’s membership clubs are renowned for.
+Try its Royal British Package, including a tour of London in Mini Coopers and champagne afternoon tea.